dayan9265/climate-change-awereness-pandemic/README.md

     });
     </script>

-Already though, we see quite some discrepancy between countries, resulting from the different policies in place in the countries.
+Already though, we can see some discrepancy between countries, resulting from the different policies in place in the countries.
+Italy and France which suffered a lot from the COVID-crisis were forced to set up strict restriction policies that strongly affected the mobility of their population.

+The social life cycle of people living in Europe in mainly driven by weeks.
 Now, these results are smoothed on a weekly basis, and in fact all mobility behavior were previously highly influenced by a weekly pattern.

 ![mean_transit_europe](assets/img/new_img/weekly_mobility_pattern.png)